 New Zealand’s large forest birds

 Some unusual large birds live in New Zealand’s forests.
 They include:

 Some New Zealand birds have lost the ability to fly.
 Weka, takahē and kiwi don’t fly at all.
 Kōkako are unable to fly long distances, often just gliding, and kākāpō sometimes use their wings like a parachute.

 Birds that didn’t need to fly were able to grow larger.
 The kākāpō is the world’s biggest parrot, and the takahē is the world’s biggest rail.

 Weka are about the size of a hen, and cannot fly.
 They live in the forest, but sometimes go onto farms or gardens, where they pull up plants.
 Weka also steal food and shiny objects from people.

-On some islands they have become pests, killing smaller birds.
+On some islands they have become pests, killing smaller birds, lizards and insects.

 Takahē are flightless.
-They have turquoise, purple, brown-green and navy blue feathers, with a white undertail and a red beak and legs.
+They have brown-green and navy blue feathers, with a white undertail and a red beak and legs.